GuiGuyJim/tagup_frontend_challenge/README.md

 # tagup_frontend_challenge

 #### Known Limitations and Considerations
-Project only designed and manually tested on 'desktop sized' (~ 1024 X 768 +) screens Project not tested with a mobile device or with touch input Project only manually tested with these browsers: Firefox (v.78.0.2)
+Project only designed and manually tested on 'desktop sized' (~ 1024 X 768 +) screens
+Project not tested with a mobile device or with touch input
+Project only manually tested with these browsers: Firefox (v.78.0.2)

 #### Prerequisites
 Node.js  (built and tested with version: 12.8.3)
 NPM  (built and tested with version: 6.14.6)
-Vue.js  (build and tested with version: 3.0.0-rc.5)
-Vue CLI  (built and tested with version: 4.5.2)
+Vue CLI  (built and tested with version: 4.5.2 -- uses Vue.js version: 3.0.0-rc.5)

 #### Project setup
 ```